monome/docs/norns/help.md

 Before you purchase a new battery, please consider that your norns may not be reporting battery performance accurately.
 To test, fully drain the battery and then charge it fully.

-If performance does not improve, then a direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/2011) or by emailing help@monome.org for a replacement (20 USD, shipping included, only US).
+If performance does not improve, then a direct replacement can be purchased [from Adafruit](https://www.adafruit.com/product/2011) or by emailing help@monome.org for a replacement (20 USD, shipping included, only US or can be bundled with an existing international purchase).

 #### encoders
 {: .no_toc }